July 27, 2015

 Many women find the pelvic and bimanual exam slightly uncomfortable and embarrassing.
 One reassuring thought is that the speculum is used for only two or three minutes, and the whole thing is usually over in less than five.
 And the more often you go, the easier it gets.

-It is possible for HIV+ women to have anal dysplasia, which can lead to anal cancer.
+It is possible for women living with HIV to have anal dysplasia, which can lead to anal cancer.
 A rectal examination with an anal Pap smear is the best way to detect anal dysplasia.
-There are currently no official recommendations for anal pap smear screening among HIV+ women; however, some providers perform this exam due to the higher risk for anal cancer among HIV+ people.
+There are currently no official recommendations for anal pap smear screening among women living with HIV; however, some providers perform this exam due to the higher risk for anal cancer among people living with HIV.
 Similar to a cervical Pap smear, an anal Pap smear includes the insertion of a small swab into the anus to collect cells that are then sent to a lab to be examined under a microscope to see if there are any abnormal cells.

 It is important to remember that at any point during the breast, pelvic, bimanual, or anal exams, you can ask your provider to tell you what she or he is doing as it is happening.
 Some women find this helps them relax more throughout the exam.

 Certain gynecologic conditions are more common, more serious, and/or more difficult to treat in HIV+ women than in HIV-negative women.
 If left untreated, some GYN infections can develop into more serious conditions such as pelvic inflammatory disease (PID) or cervical cancer.

 STDs, also know as STIs (sexually transmitted infections) are infections and diseases that are passed from person to person through oral, vaginal, or anal sex.
 While there are over 25 STDs, the most common ones are listed here and described in more detail in The Well Project's article on STDs: